 The goal of Barbershop Revival is to re-introduce Barbershop Harmony to the African American community, where it originated.

-The initial event is a two-day singing workshop to be held March 22-23, 2019 on the campus of NC Central University and include the students of NCCU, St. Augustine University, Shaw University and others.
+The initial event was a two-day singing workshop held March, 2019 on the campus of NC Central University and included the students of NCCU, St. Augustine University, Shaw University and others.

 Recent music scholarship has shown that barbershop quartet harmony is rooted in the African-American quartet tradition of the 19th century.
 Barbershop harmony gained popularity in the early 20th century, along with Blues and Jazz, which share the same musical foundations.

 But by the time the Barbershop Harmony Society was formed in 1938, due to the racial bias of the time.
 SPEBSQSA (Now BHS – The Barbershop Harmony Society) specifically denied membership to African American quartets.
-Barbershop became a “whites only” pursuit, as NAACP Executive Director James Weldon Johnson feared it would.
+Barbershop became a “whites only” pursuit, as NAACP Executive Director James Weldon Johnson (who sang barbershop when he was young) feared it would.

 This effort is aimed at furthering the BHS Vision of Everyone In Harmony and the Revival team is taking a leadership role in making that happen.